syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/source-flags.md

     If the BOM[^1] character is missing, but the message is otherwise UTF-8 compliant, {{ site.product.short_name }} automatically adds the BOM character to the message.
-- *no-piggyback-errors*: On failure, the original message will be left as it was before parsing, the value of `$MSGFORMAT` will be set to `syslog-error`, and a tag will be placed on the message corresponding to the parser's failure.
+- *no-piggyback-errors*: On failure, the original message will be left as it was before parsing, the value of `$MSGFORMAT` will be set to `syslog:error`, and a tag (see Tagging messages) will be placed on the message corresponding to the parser's failure.
 - *piggyback-errors*: On failure, the old behaviour is used (clearing the entire message then syslog-ng will generate a new message in place of the old one describing the parser's error).

 [^1]: The byte order mark (BOM) is a Unicode character used to signal the byte-order of the message text.